 In 1894, a second school was built at the intersection of Broadway and Littleton Boulevard.
 The "Broadway School" was meant to serve families in the eastern part of the county for whom the Rapp School was too distant.
 School District enrollment in the 1890s reached 222, although average daily attendance was only 153.
 The faculty climbed from one to three in 1883 with the expansion of the Rapp School and rose to eight "first-class instructors" when the Broadway School opened.
 The Grant Street High School was completed in 1920, at a cost of $100,000.
 This, in turn, was replaced by the current Littleton High School in 1956, and in 1985 the Grant Street School became the District's Education Services Center.

 |Old Littleton High School, later Grant Jr. High.
 Date unknown.|

-Today, Littleton School District #6 includes 23 schools serving more than 16,000 students.
-A teaching staff of 961 and 665 administrative and support personnel make the District one of Littleton's largest employers.
+Today, Littleton School District #6 (Littleton Public Schools) includes thirteen elementary schools, four middle schools, three high schools, two charter schools, The Village Preschool, and two alternative programs.
 The original one-room log schoolhouse still stands.
 When the Rapp Street School opened in 1873, the log school ceased regular operation.
 Sometime before 1900 it was moved to the Sam Brown ranch west of the river.
 In 1951, it was donated to the city and moved to Rio Grande Park (Bega Park).
 Finally in 1972 it was moved to its current location at the Littleton Historical Museum, where it is again used to teach visitors the three R's, 1865-style.